-Two-thirds of the money collected goes to Sharing, Inc. Sharing, Inc focuses on rural poverty in the southern states.
+Half of the money collected goes to Sharing, Inc. Sharing, Inc focuses on rural poverty in the southern states.
 The majority of grants in recent years have been sharply focused on the needs of children—supporting gifted, committed, caring groups who are making a difference in the lives of children who suffer the dual oppressors of poverty and racism. http://www.walkingongoodfriday.org/

-One-third of our money raised stays local going to the Cornerstone Foundation.
+Half of our money raised stays local going to the Cornerstone Foundation.
 Cornerstone Foundation started in 1982 with one woman’s desire to help our homeless neighbors.
 Today Cornerstone is a multifaceted organization providing food, clothing, and shelter with services such as the overnight shelter, clothing bank, food pantry, soup kitchen and the youth community center.
 Cornerstone Foundation Website.

 Stop by RUMC to get more info, take a walk sheet, make a pledge or volunteer to work (we need drivers, stop workers, etc.).
 We need YOU!!
 Call: 860 872-3122 or 860-644-2663